Introduction to Spring Framework 6 HTTP interfaces

 The REST API

-API we’ll consume.
+Let’s look at the REST API we’ll consume.
 It’s a simple API returning Chuck Norris quotes.
 To retrieve a random quote,

 we can call the following endpoint: